nasa/cumulus/docs/deployment/README.md

 Each of these modules have to be deployed independently and require their own Terraform backend, variable, and output settings.
 The template deploy repo that was cloned previously already contains the scaffolding of the necessary files for the deployment of each module: `data-persistence-tf` deploys the `data-persistence` module and `cumulus-tf` deploys the `cumulus` module.
 For reference on the files that are included, see the [documentation on adding components to a Terraform deployment](components.md#adding-components-to-your-terraform-deployment).

+### Troubleshooting

+Please see our [troubleshooting documentation for any issues with your deployment](../troubleshooting/troubleshooting-deployment) when performing the upcoming steps.

 ### Configure and deploy the `data-persistence-tf` root module

 These steps should be executed in the `data-persistence-tf` directory of the template deploy repo that was cloned previously.
 Run the following to copy the example files.